-The increase in administration and office expense is the result of the Company's increased activity and a new office lease entered into during the quarter.
+The increase in listing fees is the result of the Company's increased activity on the TSX-V after the completion of the QT in the third quarter of 2016.

-Professional fees of \$29,977 (2015 - \$4,015)
+Professional fees of \$36,322 (2016 - \$10,055)

-The increase in professional fees is the result of the Company receiving legal assistance for general corporate and regulatory matters resulting from the Company's increased activity.
+The increase in professional fees is the result of the Company receiving legal assistance for general corporate and regulatory matters resulting from the Company's increased activity, as well as an increase in accounting fees during the period.

-Salaries and benefits of \$15,906 (2015 - \$nil)
+Salaries and benefits of \$63,536 (2016 - \$nil)

-Salaries and benefits expense includes fees paid to the Company's President and CEO appointed to the position during the 14-month period.
+Salaries and benefits expense includes fees paid to the Company's President and CEO appointed to the position in August of 2016.